qidi-community/Plus4-Wiki/content/Kuo Steps for Reliable Z-Offset/README.md

 My settings for [smart_effector] and [bed_mesh] are below.
 Comments are at my changes.
 Be mindful of spaces.
-There must be a spaces after the number and before ;comment
+There must be a space after the number and before ;comment

 ````
 [smart_effector]